leonascimento/react-tween/README.md

       data: '1',
     },
   ]}
-  // The willEnter prop defines the style when an item is added.
-  // By default, the enter style is given by the animations in the animations array. willEnter={style => ({ ...style, height: 0 })}
+  // The willEnter prop defines the initial style of an item when it is first added. willEnter={style => ({ ...style, height: 0 })}
-  // The willLeave prop defines the animation when an item is removed.
-  // By default, the leave animation is a no-op. willLeave={style => Animation.timing({ toValue: { ...style, height: 0 } })}
+  // The willLeave prop defines the animation of an item when it is removed. willLeave={style => Animation.timing({ toValue: { ...style, height: 0 } })}
 >
   {styles => (